alexEnsimag/entro/README.md

 #### Requirements

-The binary needs to be able to write into `/tmp`.
+- The binary needs to be able to write into `/tmp`.

+#### Limitations

+- Runs only for a single region in AWS